BBVA/heat-templates/docker-registry-proxy/README.md

   os_authurl: https://identity:5000/v2
 ```

+Once stack is ready ca.crt and key files are available at <code>/home/root/registry_certs/</code> .

-## Use pre-defined certificate
+## Use pre-defined certificates

-If you have crt and key files for the registry host then we can provide it to the stack by adding following options at the command above:
+If you have your own crt and key files then put then in directory <code>/home/root/registry_certs/</code> replacing auto-generated ones before.
+To apply certificate changes restart services :

 ```
-$ heat stack-create -e env_params.yml -Pf registry_ca=my_ca.crt -Pf registry_key=my_key.key -f heat_registry_proxy.yml docker_registry
+# systemctl restart docker-registry
+# systemctl restart docker-registry-proxy
 ```

+Also we could change the cloud-config file to remove service **gen-cert-key** and add two "write_files" entries for your key and crt files.

 ## Configure docker registry clients:

-If you want to use a registry as a pull through cache the you have to add this option to docker service (daemon) :
+If you want to use a registry as a pull through cache then you have to add this option to docker service (daemon) :

 ```
 --registry-mirror=https://<docker-registry-host>